 Adopted in terms of section 111 of the Municipal Finance Management Act, No.56 of 2003 and the Municipal Supply Chain Management Regulations

-Council resolves in terms of section 111 of the Local Government Municipal Finance Management Act (No. 56 of 2003), to adopt the Supply Chain Management Policy of Nguthu Local Municipality.
+Council resolves in terms of section 111 of the Local Government Municipal Finance Management Act (No. 56 of 2003), to adopt the Supply Chain Management Policy of Nquthu Local Municipality.
+Adoption date 17 May 2024.

 TABLE OF CONTENTS